MicroTechEE/MSP430-I2C/README.md

     i2c_write(0x34, 2, txBuffer);

 When using i2c_read, you populate the arguments with:
-  - Peripheral address
+  * Peripheral address
-  - Number of bytes being read
+  * Number of bytes being read
-  - Register address to start read operation o When reading, you start at an address, and you can read registers in a row depending on your Number of Bytes argument o Some devices aren't read using registers, you just 'read the device itself'.
+  * Register address to start read operation
+      * When reading, you start at an address, and you can read registers in a row depending on your Number of Bytes argument
+      * Some devices aren't read using registers, you just 'read the device itself'.
 For these devices, use i2c_readNoRegister().

 ### Example:
   Read 5 bytes starting at 0x10 for our device ( address 0x34 ).